meteor/tutorials/content/svelte/step04.md

 In this step, we'll add an input field for users to add new tasks to the list.

 First, let's add a form and a form input to our `App` component's markup section.
-Then we will add a `newTask` property to the `App` component's script section.
-Svelte uses the export keyword to mark a variable declaration as a property or prop, which means it becomes accessible to consumers of the component:
+Then we will add a `newTask` property to the `App` component's script section:

 {{> DiffBox step="4.1" tutorialName="simple-todos-svelte"}}

 This form's input tag will have a `bind:value` attribute added to it and this will bind the input's value to the `newTask` property.

-The form tag has a `on:submit|preventDefault` attribute that references the `handleSubmit` function that we will be defined next.

-The `handleSubmit` method will be added to the `App` component's script section:
+Next, the `handleSubmit` method will be added to the `App` component's script section.
+In order to execute the `handleSubmit` function on our form's submit event we will add the `on:submit|preventDefault` attribute to the form tag:

 {{> DiffBox step="4.2" tutorialName="simple-todos-svelte"}}

-Now your app has a new input field.
 To add a new task, just type into the input field and hit enter.
 If you open a new browser window and open the app again, you'll see that the list is automatically synchronized between all clients.

 ### Inserting into a collection